 "Induction" mode is generally used when no access is available to make a direct connection, or a clamp connection.
-When using induction, it is very likely that the signal being induced onto the target line will also be induced onto other lines in the area, and onto above ground features such as wire fences.
+When using induction it is very likely that the signal being induced onto the target line will also be induced onto other lines in the area, and onto above ground features such as wire fences.
 This can influence the accuracy of the location, depth and current measurements.
 "Induction" mode is also the least efficient way of applying the transmitting signal to the target line.
 The distance located with "Induction" mode is generally much less than that achieved with a direct connection or clamp connection.
+The "Induction" mode is only available from 8kHz and above.